REW-sploit/REW-sploit/README.md

+##  EgeBalci/sgn

+This [Shikata Ga Nai](https://github.com/EgeBalci/sgn.git) implementation works just fine most of the times.
+In some cases it fails with an `invalid read`, so I implemented `Fixup #4` for it.

 ## Fixups

 In some cases emulation was simply breaking, for different reasons.
 In some cases obfuscation was using some techniques that was confusing the emulation engine.
 So I implemented some ad-hoc fixups (you can enable them by using `-F` option of the `emulate_payload` command).
 Fixups are implemented in `modules/emulate_fixups.py`.
 Currently we have